Last Updated: March 20, 2023

 Boards should be specific in identifying the goals and objectives to be used in the evaluation process.
 Upon defining these items, a plan to assess them in a reliable and valid manner is important.

 Clearly stated goals and areas of evaluation should be defined prior to the year for which the head will be evaluated.
-As much as possible the goals should be developed jointly by the board and the head; however, the head evaluation should be conducted on areas that have been defined in advance.
+As much as possible the goals should be developed jointly by the board and the head; regardless, the head’s evaluation should be conducted on areas that have been defined in advance.

 Beyond the established goals, it is expected that the head will act in a legal and ethical manner.
 It also is expected that the head will adhere to board policies regarding the administration of all school business.

-At times, the board may wish to evaluate the head on various factors about which the board may not have direct knowledge, but which are felt to be important to mission fulfillment and fall within the head’s general responsibility.
+At times, the board may wish to evaluate the head on various factors about which the board may not have direct knowledge, but which are important to mission fulfillment and fall within the head’s general responsibility.
 These factors might include the following:

-However, the assessment of these areas is a process that should remain separate from the head’s evaluation even though their results contribute to the head’s evaluation.
+The assessment of these areas is a process that should remain separate from the head’s evaluation even though the results in these areas contribute to the head’s evaluation.
 For example, if the board agrees that faculty morale is important to fulfilling the school’s mission, this area could be included as one of the criteria on which the head is evaluated.
-However, an assessment of faculty morale should be undertaken separately from the head’s evaluation process in order to underscore the clear message that no one outside of the board has a vote in the evaluation.
+However, an assessment of faculty morale should be undertaken separately from the head’s evaluation process to underscore the clear message that no one outside of the board has a vote in the evaluation.

-There are various ways that data can be gathered in assessing those factors which are outside the board’s direct knowledge.
+There are various ways that data can be gathered in assessing those factors that are outside the board’s direct knowledge, including the following: